Garnet Sixsmith: Playing career

 He joined the Pennsylvania Railroad as a clerk in 1905.
 After hockey, he continued at the railroad, eventually becoming a superintendent of the Conemaugh Division.
 In 1915, Sixsmith turned down an offer to coach the Princeton Tigers hockey team.
 That same year, he played on a team for the Pittsburgh Winter Garden alongside his brother, who was also the team's manager.
 The team lasted on one year and after the season both brothers ended their playing careers.
 At this time six-man hockey came to Pittsburgh and the new game did not appeal to Sixsmith.
 He later stated that the seven-man game "was tougher and had more action".
 Sixsmith's last connection to hockey came in 1924–25, when he served as the president of the Fort Pitt Hornets of the United States Amateur Hockey Association.
-On November 16, 1935, Sixsmith dropped the ceremonial first puck, at the Duquesne Gardens, for the inaugural home game of the Pittsburgh Shamrocks of the International Hockey League He retired in 1950 and moved to Chautauqua, New York.
+On November 16, 1935, Sixsmith dropped the ceremonial first puck, at the Duquesne Garden, for the inaugural home game of the Pittsburgh Shamrocks of the International Hockey League He retired in 1950 and moved to Chautauqua, New York.
 He became critical of several of the changes to the game.
 In 1933, he stated to the Pittsburgh Press he couldn't bear watching a team score a goal and then drop back and play defensive hockey.
 Stating that the best defense was the best offense, Sixsmith felt that teams should keep scoring and pile up the score.
 He also stated that the referees had too much responsibility and blew the whistle too often.
 Finally he stated that line changes were occurring to often.
 Sixsmith felt that pulling a player after being on the ice for 3–4 minutes was unfair since he felt it took that long for a player to warm-up.